Remanufacturing

 The photocopier industry was an early adopter of remanufacturing; if you have a photocopier by Ricoh, Fuji, Xerox and Kyocera, then the chances are you already have a remanufactured item in your office.

-And in many important ways, remanufactured is actually better than new, particularly for office furniture.
+And in many important ways, remanufactured is better than new, particularly for office furniture.

 Cost Savings